LunarianLuvien/Dijkstra-Shortest-Path-Visualization/README.md

 # Dijkstra-Shortest-Path-Visualization

-Python script for visualizing a directed graph and computing shortest paths using Matplotlib and NetworkX.
-Functions plot the graph with labels and weights, display shortest paths with Dijkstra's algorithm, and manage node updates.
+Python script visualizes directed graphs and computes shortest paths with NetworkX and Matplotlib.
+It plots graphs, finds paths using Dijkstra's algorithm, and updates nodes.